Grilled Citrus-Chile Mahi-Mahi with Mango-Avocado Salsa and Coconut-Lime Rice

 Swap the fish

-Marinate thick cauliflower steaks or extra-firm tofu in the citrus-chile mixture and grill until charred; serve over the coconut rice with mango-avocado salsa.
+Grill extra-firm tofu slabs marinated in the same citrus-chile mixture and serve over coconut-lime rice with the mango-avocado salsa for a plant-based version.

 Storage & make-ahead